calmm-js/partial.lenses/README.md

 considered `Object` instances in JavaScript, are considered *array-like* objects by partial optics.

-When writing a defined value through an optic that operates on array-like objects, the result is always an `Array`.
+When writing through an optic that operates on array-like objects, the result is always either `undefined`, in case the result would be empty, or a plain `Array`.
 For example:

 ```js
 L.set(1, "a", "LoLa")